 - Third Generation 2016 and 2017

-It isn’t great to always generalize, but these seven years went through a significant amount of problems compared to some others.
+It isn’t great to always generalize, but these seven model years went through many problems compared to others.

 GET THE SAME INSIDER INFO THAT DEALERSHIPS USE